TylerFisher/blog/content/about.md

 ---
 # What's all this?

-I'm a journalist and software engineer who has worked with both the world's largest news organizations and solo operations just getting off the ground.
+I'm a journalist and software engineer who has worked with prominent national news organizations and solo operations just getting off the ground.
 Currently, I'm a deputy director at [News Catalyst](https://newscatalyst.org) and the director of technology at the [Tiny News Collective](https://tinynewsco.org).
 I used to work at Politico and NPR, building [election results reporting systems](https://www.politico.com/election-results/2018/house/), [bespoke visual stories](https://apps.npr.org/life-after-death/), and [newsroom tooling](https://github.com/nprapps/lunchbox).

 But work isn't my life, and I never talk about things I enjoy aside from the errant tweet.
 I've let my digital life only express the work over the past few years.
 I want to talk more about the play.